-We have one consistent committee - the Finance and Audit Committee.
-This is attended by the Chair of Finance, the Chair, The Headteacher, Business Manager and Vice Chair.
-The Board continues with the same structure as previous years having 2 sub committees - the Finance & Audit Committee and the Pay Committee - all members of the Trust are welcome to attend both committees and each committee has a Chair and Vice Chair and separate Terms of Reference.
-A number of governors may only attend one of these two committees this will be most linked with the individual scheme of delegation and the areas most applicable to their skills set.
+We have three committees - the Finance and Audit Committee, Pay Committee and the School Improvement Committee.
+The committee meetings are attended by either the Chair or Vice Chair, The Headteacher, and other named governors.
+Governors are invited to attend any committee meeting that they wish to but must try to attend the one that they are a named member of.
+Each committee has a Chair and Vice Chair and separate Terms of Reference.
+A number of governors may only attend one of these two committees this will be most linked with the individual scheme of delegation and the area most applicable to their skills set.